DavidJAlbers/FileDrop/README.md

 # FileDrop
-*FileDrop is a web service for sharing and downloading files.*
+*FileDrop is a web service for sharing and downloading files and a simple to use URL shortener.*

 It is written in Node.js with Express and EJS and uses lightweight JSON files for configuration.

-With FileDrop, you can provide your users with so-called "file drops", collections of files that are reachable from a convenient URI and can be downloaded via a minimalistic and customisable website.
+With FileDrop, you can provide your users with so-called "file drops", collections of files, URLs or direct URL redirection that are reachable from a convenient URI and can be accessed via a minimalistic and customisable website.

 ## Build & Deploy
 The recommended deployment strategy is to **use Docker**.